 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Gobles has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Gobles has few renters and college students.
 But the biggest reason it is quieter in Gobles than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Gobles may be for you.

-Being a small city, Gobles does not have a public transit system used by locals to get to and from work.
+Gobles is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.